Borland Turbo Debugger

 Later Turbo Debugger, the stand-alone Turbo Assembler (TASM), and Turbo Profiler were included with the compilers in the professional Borland Pascal and Borland C++ versions of the more restricted Turbo Pascal and Turbo C++ suites for DOS.
 After the popularity of Microsoft Windows ended the era of DOS software development, Turbo Debugger was bundled with TASM for low-level software development.
 For many years after the end of the DOS era, Borland supplied Turbo Debugger with the last console-mode Borland C++ application development environment, version 5, and with Turbo Assembler 5.0.
 For many years both of these products were sold even though active development stopped on them.
 With Borland's reorganization of their development tools as CodeGear, all references to Borland C++ and Turbo Assembler vanished from their web site.
 The debuggers in later products such as C++Builder and Delphi are based on the Windows debugger introduced with the first Borland C++ and Pascal versions for Windows.

 The final version of Turbo Debugger came with several versions of the debugger program: TD.EXE was the basic debugger; TD286.EXE runs in protected mode, and TD386.EXE is a virtual debugger which uses the TDH386.SYS device driver to communicate with TD.EXE.
 The TDH386.SYS driver also adds breakpoints supported in hardware by the 386 and later processors to all three debugger programs.
 TD386 allows some extra breakpoints that the other debuggers of the era do not (I/O access breaks, ranges greater than 16 bytes, and so on).
-There is also a debugger for Windows 3 (TDW.EXE).
+There is also a debugger for Windows 3.x (TDW.EXE).
 Remote debugging was supported.

 Reception

-BYTE in 1989 listed Turbo Debugger as among the "Distinction" winners of the BYTE Awards.
+BYTE in January 1989 listed Turbo Debugger as among the "Distinction" winners of the BYTE Awards.
 Praising its ease of use and integration with Turbo Pascal and Turbo C, the magazine described it as "a programmer's Swiss army knife".
+In a February 1989 overview of optimizing C compilers, the magazine described it as "the best source debugger".